Castleford: Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

+The town's local radio stations are BBC Radio Leeds on 92.4 FM, Greatest Hits Radio Yorkshire on 106.8 FM, Heart Yorkshire on 106.2 FM, Capital Yorkshire on 105.1 FM and 5 Towns FM, a community online radio station serving the town and surrounding areas.

 The local newspaper is a weekly called Pontefract and Castleford Express.

+Stoneground Records is a local independent record label named after the Stoneground Flour Mills on the River Aire.

 Transport

 Roads

 Castleford is only 1.5 km away from the M62 at Junction 32 via the A656 road.
 It has other A roads that criss-cross the town and provide access to Junction 31 on the same motorway.

 Waterways

 The rivers Aire and Calder have a confluence just north-west of the town and also feed the Aire and Calder Navigation.
 Whilst it is an industrial waterway, it also hosts tourism with moorings on the Castleford Cut of the Navigation.

 Railways

 Castleford railway station is situated on both the Hallam and Pontefract lines; these lines connect the town directly with Leeds, Barnsley, Goole, Pontefract and Sheffield.
 All trains arrive from the west and leave in that same direction.
 In January 2021, the station was completely revamped, providing a modern waiting facility, sheltered cycle parking and changes to the car park layout.